haacked/haacked.com/_posts/archived/2004-04-24-chris-sells-is-going-to-burning-man.aspx.markdown

 ---
 layout: post
-title: "Chris Sells Is Going To Burning Man"
+title: Chris Sells Is Going To Burning Man
 date: 2004-04-24 -0800
 comments: true
 disqus_identifier: 360
 categories: []
+redirect_from: "/archive/2004/04/23/chris-sells-is-going-to-burning-man.aspx/"
 ---

 ![BurningMan](/images/TerrorDome.jpg)Unfortunately, my plans for going to Burning Man this year are not to be.
 However, it looks like Mr. Sells and his wife are going.